ZJIT: ADVANCED RUBY JIT PROTOTYPE

 .

-Make sure you have a --enable-zjit=dev
+Make sure to add --enable-zjit=dev

-build, and install the following tools:
+, then install the following tools:

-brew install cargo-nextest
+cargo install cargo-nextest

 make zjit-test